Appeals court OKs Biden federal employee vaccine mandate

 Lawyers for those challenging the mandate had pointed to a recent Supreme Court opinion that the government cannot force private employers to require employee vaccinations.

 Judges Carl Stewart and James Dennis, both nominated to the court by President Bill Clinton, were in the majority.
-Judge Rhesa Barksdale, nominated by President George H.W.
+Judge Rhesa Barksdale, a senior judge nominated by President George H.W.
 Bush, dissented, saying the relief the challengers sought does not fall under the Civil Service Reform act cited by the administration.

+The case marked ideological divides at the appeals court even before Thursday’s ruling.

+A different panel had refused in February to block Brown’s ruling pending the appeal.
+That panel’s vote was 2-1.
+There were no reasons given by the majority — Judge Jerry Smith, a President Ronald Reagan nominee, and Don Willett, a Trump nominee.